[Solved] MySQL: Access denied for user ‘username’@’host’ (using password: YES) error in Workbench, HeidiSQL

 HeidiSQL database tool.

 Since this error is also associated with an invalid username and password, some forums suggesting to check login credentials.
-But in this case, the error is appeared even after entering the correct username and password.
+But in this case, the error appeared even after entering the correct username and password.

-Even if you try to connect MySQL server using different database tools like Workbench, Navicat for MySQL, etc problem will not get solved.
+Even if you try to connect the MySQL server using different database tools like Workbench, Navicat for MySQL, etc problem will not get solved.

 In our side troubleshooting, we found that the connection from the outside world is blocked by the server by default for security reasons.
 This is a normal security provision arranged by a web hosting company to avoid unauthorized access.